facebook/react-native-website/docs/animations.md

   // decay, then spring to start and twirl Animated.decay(position, {
     // coast to a stop
-    velocity: {x: gestureState.vx, y: gestureState.vy}, // velocity from gesture release
+    velocity: { x: gestureState.vx, y: gestureState.vy }, // velocity from gesture release
-    deceleration: 0.997,
+    deceleration: 0.997
   }),
   Animated.parallel([
     // after decay, in parallel:
     Animated.spring(position, {
-      toValue: {x: 0, y: 0}, // return to start
+      toValue: { x: 0, y: 0 } // return to start
     }),
     Animated.timing(twirl, {
       // and twirl
-      toValue: 360,
+      toValue: 360
-    }),
+    })
-  ]),
+  ])
 ]).start(); // start the sequence group
 ```

 If one animation is stopped or interrupted, then all other animations in the group are also stopped. `Animated.parallel` has a `stopTogether` option that can be set to `false` to disable this.

-You can find a full list of composition methods in the [Composing animations](animated.md#composing-animations) section of the `Animated` API reference.
+You can find a full list of composition methods in the [Composing animations](animated#composing-animations) section of the `Animated` API reference.

 ### Combining animated values

-You can [combine two animated values](animated.md#combining-animated-values) via addition, multiplication, division, or modulo to make a new animated value.
+You can [combine two animated values](animated#combining-animated-values) via addition, multiplication, division, or modulo to make a new animated value.

 There are some cases where an animated value needs to invert another animated value for calculation.
 An example is inverting a scale (2x --> 0.5x):